 John Rea Neill (12 November 1877 — 13 September 1943) was a commercial illustrator primarily remembered for illustrating thirty-five volumes in the Oz series of children's books—thirteen Oz books by L. Frank Baum, nineteen Oz books by Ruth Plumly Thompson, and three of Neill's own.
 Today his pen and ink drawings have become identified almost exclusively with the Oz series, but Neill's career encompassed much more.

-Neill did a great deal of magazine illustration work, largely forgotten today.
-He worked for an extremely broad range of publications, both famous and obscure, including The Ladies' Home Journal, The Delineator, The Saturday Evening Post, Argosy, Vanity Fair, Woman's World, and Boys' Life.
+Neill's great deal of magazine illustration work is largely forgotten today.
+He created artwork for an extremely broad range of publications, both famous and obscure, including The Ladies' Home Journal, The Delineator, The Saturday Evening Post, Argosy, Vanity Fair, Woman's World, and Boys' Life.
 Beginning in 1909, he produced a series of Neill Gift Books, volumes of poetry furnished with his illustrations.
 These volumes included Hiawatha and Evangeline by Henry Wadsworth Longfellow, Snow-Bound by John Greenleaf Whittier, and The Raven by Edgar Allan Poe.
-Neill had begun work on Thanatopsis by WIlliam Cullen Bryant when the series was cancelled by the publisher.
+Neill had begun work on Thanatopsis by William Cullen Bryant when the series was cancelled by the publisher.
 Neill illustrated a wide range of other books, including more than a dozen series of books for boys and girls credited to such authors as H. Irving Hancock and Jessie Graham Flower, published 1910-14 by the Altemus Publishing Company of Philadelphia — The Battleship Boys, The High School Boys, The Automobile Girls, etc.

 Neill's association with Oz began with The Marvelous Land of Oz, L. Frank Baum's second Oz book, appearing in 1904 as the first publication of the newly formed Reilly & Britton Company of Chicago.
 (The first Oz book, The Wonderful Wizard of Oz, was illustrated by W. W. Denslow and published by George M. Hill in 1900.)
-Neill continued as the primary illustrator of Baum's books for childen, illustrating not only the Oz books, but several of Baum's other children's fantasies, including John Dough and the Cherub, The Sea Fairies, and Sky Island.
+About 1904, publishers Frank K. Reilly and Sumner C. Britton of the Reilly and Britton Company of Chicago became impressed with Neill’s newspaper work and approached him to illustrate The Marvelous Land of Oz by L. Frank Baum.
+Neill turned their offer down.
+They asked again.
+Neill turned it down again.
+They asked a third time.
+Neill finally caved in and took the job.
+Neill illustrated his first Oz book while living at the property dubbed "Devil's Half Acre" on the Delaware River in Lumberville, Pennsylvania.
+With the publication of The Marvelous Land of Oz in July 1904, Neill became the Imperial Illustrator of Oz.
+Nearly every year for the rest of his life Neill illustrated at least one Baum or Oz book, including several of Baum's other children's fantasies, John Dough and the Cherub, The Sea Fairies, and Sky Island.

 Neill continued to illustrate Oz books after Baum's death in 1919.
 Neill's artwork was praised for helping give the Oz books of Baum's successor, Ruth Plumly Thompson, legitimacy in the eyes of Baum's fans.
 Neill eventually succeeded Thompson as the designated "Royal Historian of Oz."
 The three Oz books Neill wrote for Oz book publisher Reilly & Lee appeared one a year from 1940 to 1942.
 These were The Wonder City of Oz, The Scalawagons of Oz, and Lucky Bucky in Oz.